nadime/datetime_formatter/docs/source/index.rst

-.. python-holidays documentation master file, created by sphinx-quickstart on Sat Nov 27 12:00:54 2021.
+.. datetime_format documentation master file, created by sphinx-quickstart on Wed Apr 12 11:36:02 2022.
    You can adapt this file completely to your liking, but it should at least contain the root ``toctree`` directive.